Red Sox rebound for 5-4 win, Yanks' 2nd loss in 19 games | New Country 923

+“Definitely huge,” Martinez said.
+“Kind of hoping that we can almost slow them down in a sense.”

-In another dramatic game before a sellout crowd, Boston moved back into a tie with the Yankees for the AL East lead at 26-11, the best record in the major leagues.
-The rivals have 13 more games this year but don’t meet again until June 29 in the Bronx.
+Boston moved back into a tie with the Yankees for the AL East lead at 26-11, the best record in the major leagues.
+The rivals have split six games this year and meet 13 more times but not until June 29 in the Bronx.

+“You walk off there disappointed but also proud of the way the guys continue to compete through the end and give ourselves a chance on a night when maybe it doesn’t look that way,” Yankees manager Aaron Boone said.

+“I hate to say it, but my mom kind of like — liked what happened with them,” the Boston manager said.
+“It’s a fun team.
+It’s an athletic team, and I think the fans are buying into it.”

-Boston built a 4-0 lead against CC Sabathia as Hanley Ramirez drove in three runs with an RBI groundout in the first, an RBI single in a two-run third and a solo homer in the fifth just before a 55-minute rain delay.
+Boston built a 4-0 lead against CC Sabathia as Hanley Ramirez drove in three runs with a run-scoring groundout in the first, an RBI single in a two-run third and a homer in the fifth just before a 55-minute rain delay.

 But the Yankees tied the score in the seventh after loading the bases with one out against Heath Hembree.

 Joe Kelly (2-0), who served a six-game suspension for hitting the Yankees’ Tyler Austin with a pitch last month, was booed loudly when he entered.
-Kelly forced in a run with a four-pitch walk to Brett Gardner, gave up an RBI single to Judge and a run-scoring groundout to slumping Didi Gregorius, then bounced a wild pitch off catcher Christian Vazquez as Gardner scored standing up.
+Kelly forced in a run with a four-pitch walk to Brett Gardner, gave up an RBI single to Judge and a run-scoring groundout to Didi Gregorius, who is hitless in 24 at-bats.
+Kelly then bounced a wild pitch off catcher Christian Vazquez.

+Martinez had driven in a run in the third with a liner off the glove of second baseman Gleyber Torres that was turned into a forceout, and as he walked to the plate in the eighth, Ramirez told him to hit a home run.

-A night after giving up Gardner’s tiebreaking, two-run triple in a four-run eighth, Craig Kimbrel struck out Gardner, then retired Judge on a flyout and Gregorius on a chopper that Kimbrel snagged on the left side of the infield for his 10th save in 12 chances.
+A night after giving up Gardner’s go-ahead, two-run triple in a four-run eighth, Craig Kimbrel struck out Gardner, then retired Judge on a flyout and Gregorius on a chopper that Kimbrel snagged on the left side of the infield for his 301st career save and 10th in 12 chances this season.

-Mookie Betts had three hits, raising his batting average to a major league-leading .361.
+“I enjoyed having the same part of the lineup up and getting another chance,” Kimbrel said.
+“Mentally, yesterday’s not going to get to me.
+I’ve blown many a save and come back the next day.
+It’s part of my job.”

 CHEERED